omise/omise-ios/README.md

 ## Usage

+If you clone this project to your local hard drive, you can also checkout the `QuickStart` playground.
+Otherwise if you'd like all the details, read on:

 #### Credit Card Popover

 The fastest way to get started with this SDK is to display the provided